Missouri Hourly Paycheck Calculator

 Additional Medicare tax

-Paying federal payroll taxes
+Paying federal taxes

-Federal unemployment tax is paid either quarterly or annually.
-Most employers will pay annually, but you’ll need to make quarterly payments if you owe more than $500.
-Each time you make a payment, you’ll need to file Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.
+- Quarterly or annual payments are required for federal unemployment tax.
+Most employers will pay annually, but quarterly payments are necessary if you owe more than $500.
+Each time you make a payment, you’ll need to file a payroll tax return on Form 940, Employer’s Annual Federal Unemployment (FUTA) Tax Return.

 If you don’t love manual number crunching and payroll taxes sound overwhelming to you, take advantage of Gusto’s full-service payroll options or use an experienced accountant to help you with the process.